Kitelife: Expansion

 KiteLife went on to secure permission to reproduce some out of print magazines into PDF format so that it would again be accessible to the general public, free of charge.
 Publishers Valerie Govig of Kite Lines and Susan Batdorff of Stunt Kite Quarterly understood the historical value and agreed to share their creations with the world through KiteLife.
 It also contained complete archives of Kite Lines Magazine, which was published 1977 through 2000.

 KiteLife serviced thousands of visitors every month and supports itself through the contributions of advertisers and subscription fees, as well as extensive involvement in web design for many of the top businesses and organizations in kiting.
 Although the main bulk of the content is free by principle, visitors are still encouraged to subscribe for additional features and the knowledge they are supporting a worthwhile cause.

+The organization is the titular sponsor of Team Kitelife or TKL, a performance sport kite team organized in 2016.
+As of 2023 the team has expanded to 10 members.